Court of protection applications

 As a safeguard the court also places certain obligations on the deputy.
 These include the requirement to obtain a security bond, to comply with supervision by the Office of the Public Guardian and to file annual reports and accounts.

 Going through the court can be an expensive and lengthy process which can prove tiresome and distressing for families.
-You also won’t have any control over who is appointed to look after your affairs.
+You also won’t have any control over who is appointed to look after your affairs, and the person responsible will have to liaise regularly with the court and provide a report each year.

 If you have made an enduring or lasting power of attorney you will have already appointed an attorney to make decisions for you if you are no longer able to make them for yourself.
-It may pay to check that the EPA or LPA has been properly completed and registered.
-Information on lasting powers of attorney can be downloaded from the wills, probate & trusts page of our website, under the private services menu.
+It may pay to check that the EPA or LPA has been properly completed and registered and still meets your needs, for example, have you appointed attorneys that you are comfortable will act in your best interests or are all your attorneys still alive?
+See our LPA legal guide for more information.

 What do I do if I think a deputyship is necessary?

-If someone requires the support of a deputy then an application will need to be submitted to the Court of Protection, along with the relevant application fee.
+If someone has lost mental capacity and does not have an LPA or EPA, then an application for a deputy will need to be submitted to the Court of Protection, along with the relevant application fee.
 The application must also be accompanied by a formal medical assessment to confirm that the person is unable to make decisions themselves.

 The application process is complex and even for straightforward cases it will take a number of months for the order appointing a deputy to be received.